Cozy Peach Kitchen

 • Panko breadcrumbs: Choose plain panko breadcrumbs.
 Spicy panko breadcrumbs also work.

 • Flax eggs are made up of ground flaxseed and water.
-It creates a viscous consistency tha tacts as a binder, much like eggs.
+It creates a viscous consistency that acts as a binder, much like eggs.
+If you're not vegan, 2 eggs can be used in place of the flax eggs.

 • The marinade is made up of soy sauce, red wine vinegar, black pepper, and vegetable broth.
-Apple cider vinegar can be used if needed.
-Choose a flavorful vegetable broth, like Imagine or Pacific Foods brands.
+Apple cider vinegar can be used if needed, I've tested it.
+I typically use Better than Bouillon vegetable base whisked into water.

 How to freeze tofu

-Freezing tofu for at least four hours before marinating adds a great texture.
+Freezing tofu for at least four hours before marinating is optional but adds a great texture.
 Freezing tofu makes it spongier and chewier and helps it to soak up the marinade.

 To freeze: Slice each block of tofu into three rectangles and place on a medium cutting board or baking sheet.
 Place in the freezer, uncovered, until frozen solid.
 This will take at least 4 hours.
 You can do this step 24 hours in advance.